 Capitalized Internal-Use Software-Costs of software developed for internal-use is accounted for in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Subtopic 350-40, Internal-Use Software.
 Capitalization of costs begins when the preliminary project stage is completed, management authorizes and commits to funding the computer software project, it is probable that the project will be completed, and the software will be used to perform the function intended.
 Such costs are capitalized in the period incurred.
 Capitalization ceases at the point when the project is substantially complete and ready for its intended use.
 The capitalized costs are amortized using the straight-line method over the estimated useful lives of the software, which is generally three years.
-For the years ended December 31, 2021, 2020, and 2019, we capitalized \$5.4 million, \$5.7 million, and \$1.4 million, respectively, in internal-use software recorded in property and equipment in the consolidated balance sheets.
+For the years ended December 31, 2022, 2021, and 2020, we capitalized \$8.9 million, \$5.4 million, and \$5.7 million, respectively, in internal-use software recorded within property and equipment in the consolidated balance sheets.